What Immunizations Are Currently Recommended for Adults?

 Are There Any Vaccination Programs Available for Adults Who Do Not Have Health Insurance and Need Vaccines?

-Certain providers, including birthing hospitals and prenatal clinics, in the state of Indiana are enrolled as Adult Providers in Indiana’s publicly funded vaccine program.
-These providers can offer the hepatitis vaccines and the Tdap vaccine to adults who meet certain risk factors and do not have any health insurance.
+Certain providers in the state of Indiana are enrolled as Adult Providers in Indiana’s publicly funded vaccine program.
+These providers include birthing hospitals, prenatal clinics, community health centers and local health departments.
+All providers in this program can offer the hepatitis vaccines, Human Papillomavirus (HPV) vaccine and the Tdap vaccine to adults who do not have any health insurance or have health insurance that does not cover the cost of the vaccines.
+Certain risk criteria must be met in order to be eligible for the program.